mcXrd/pybinbacktester/README.md

 # pybinbacktester
-backtesting solution for binance trading
+Solution for crypto trading on binance

 # installation guide
 1) in dj/dj/ create secrets.py file with